derickr/derickrethans-articles/200806231045-php-vikinger-2008-wrapup.rst

 was a great success.
 After opening the event, we figured out which topics people were interested in.
 After voting for the topics, we came up with a nice couple of topics.
-First we had a little discussion on QA and Testing, which Thomas Nuninnger moderated.
+First we had a little discussion on QA and Testing, which Thomas Nuninger moderated.
 I include my (raw) notes from this:

 `Selenium`_ takes a long time
 to run tests, so Thomas only uses it for front end only, whereas `phpunit`_ is used for as much as possible backend code.
-Selenium apparently has some functionality for parallizing ( `selenium grid`_ ), but there are some issues as well as you can not tell it to run specific tests parallel. `WebDriver`_ does exactly
+Selenium apparently has some functionality for parallelising ( `selenium grid`_ ), but there are some issues as well as you can not tell it to run specific tests parallel. `WebDriver`_ does exactly